KenLim4337/sydney-dance-classes/README.md

 # sydney-dance-classes

-Custom video player for an online dance class provider
+Custom video player for an online dance class provider implemented using only HTML/CSS/JS